dustyroom-studio/quibli-doc/_docs/cloud2d-shader.md

 **Height gradient strength** Controls vertical shading of the cloud using the _Main Gradient_.

 **Random Offset** Changing the values on the axis moves the internal displacement map of a cloud against the mesh itself along that axis.
 Dragging the cloud itself and tweaking _Random Offset_ have the same effect, because translating the mesh does not preserve the noise stamp (seed) it is being mapped to.
 The cloud is always being projected onto a static world-space internal noise map to form the fluffiness of it.
 _Random Offset_ can be used as a parameter to change the seed of random.
 Animating either this parameter or the cloud itself can be used to create the effect of a realistic ever-changing cloud.
+Please, look at the next parameter, _Offset Speed_, to apply a motion.

 ![Animating the Random Offset parameter to create a cloud movement](/quibli-doc/assets/images/manual_images/cloud2d_shader_animated_clouds_moving.gif)
 *Animating the Random Offset parameter to create a cloud movement*

+**Offset Speed** Sets the speed of the pseudo-motion of the clouds.
+It is a pseudo-motion, because the planes carrying the _Cloud2D_ shader remain in place but the mapping onto the internal noise map is being offset, thus you see an illusion of the clouds moving.
+Please, see _Random Offset_ parameter description for additional explanation.
+_X_ value is for horizontal motion, _Y_ value is for vertical motion.
+Initially, the parameter is set to _X_ : 0, _Y_ : 0, which means, the clouds are static.
+If you change _X_ or _Y_ to positive numbers, the motion will be seen as to the right or upwards respectively.
+Dialing negative values 'moves' the cloud to the left or downwards respectively.
+The further the value is from '0', the faster the speed is.

 **Geometry density** This is a group of parameters that control the small-, medium- and large-scale details of a cloud shape.